paulgasbarra/react-technical-pokemon/completed/README.md

 - [ ] Create a "ListItem" component
 - [ ] Populate the Available Pokemon list
 - [ ] Enable users to click on a pokemon to set it as selected
-- [ ] Retrieve the pokemon from it's url
+- [ ] Retrieve the pokemon from its url
 - [ ] Display an image of the pokemon in the image component
 - [ ] Display the pokemon's name
 - [ ] Display a list of the pokemon's ability
 - [ ] Change the text color of the selected pokemon
-- [ ] Display the selected Pokemon to the left and the list to the right
+- [ ] Display the selected pokemon to the left and the list to the right

-All of your work should happen inside the foloder "Components"
+All of your work should happen inside the folder "Components"